Alfresco/docs-alfresco/content-services/latest/using/share/sites.md

 ### Customizing the site dashboard

 Like your user dashboard, site information is organized and displayed in dashlets.
 As a site manager you can change the site layout, choose dashlets, and configure the display order.

-**Note> :** Filters on the Site Activities dashlet let you customize the activities it displays.
+>**Note:** Filters on the Site Activities dashlet let you customize the activities it displays.
 You can add multiple copies of this dashlet and then set the filters so that each one displays different information.

 1. Enter a site.